inno-v/Whisker.js/README.md

 * Little overhead!
 	- Seriously small, but easy to read
 * Unobtrusive!
-	- No special handling of modifier keys or cross-browser fixes.
+	- No special handling of modifier keys or specific-browsers.
 The keyboard will behave as it always has in any browser.
 	- Just put a Whisker instance where you would put listener callbacks and map your key functions.
 * No more looking up key codes!
 	- Checkout [Whisker's convention](https://github.com/JrFolk/Whisker.js/blob/master/keymap.js)